 • cysts;

-• not amenable to conservative treatment of hyperthyroidism.
+• hyperthyroidism that is not amenable to conservative treatment.

 Types of surgical treatment

-There are the following types of surgical treatment for the thyroid gland:
+Exist the following types surgical treatment thyroid gland:

 • Thyroidectomy – removal of the entire gland.
 Indications: oncology, multinodular diffuse goiter, toxic goiter.

-• Hemithyroidectomy - removal of one of the lobes of the gland.
-Indications: "hot" node, follicular tumor.
+• Hemithyroidectomy is the removal of one lobe of the gland.
+Indications: “hot” node, follicular tumor.

-• Resection - removal of part of the thyroid gland.
-It is rarely performed, since if it is necessary to perform a second operation, its implementation complicates the formed adhesive process.
+• Resection is the removal of part of the thyroid gland.
+It is rarely done, because if necessary, reoperation its implementation complicates the resulting adhesive process.

 Complications of the operation

-• Bleeding: Re-intervention is required to locate the source and stop the bleeding.
+• Bleeding: Repeated intervention is required to locate the source and stop the bleeding.

-• Allergic reactions to injected drugs: the drug is stopped, antihistamines are administered, and resuscitation measures are taken.
+• Allergic reactions on administered drugs: the drug is stopped, antihistamines are administered, resuscitation measures.

-• Damage to the nerve with impaired voice function: the appointment of B vitamins, temporary tracheostomy and surgical treatment (plastic surgery of the vocal folds) are possible.
+• Nerve damage with impaired vocal function: prescription of B vitamins, possible temporary tracheostomy and surgical treatment (vocal fold plastic surgery).

-• Laryngeal paresis.
+• Paresis of the larynx.
 Treatment depending on the cause: drug therapy, stimulation, classes with a speech therapist, surgical correction.

 • Development of postoperative hypoparathyroidism: drug therapy or hydrotherapy is required.

-• Damage to the parathyroid glands.
-To correct the condition, calcium and vitamin D preparations are prescribed.
+• Damage parathyroid glands.
+Calcium and vitamin D supplements are prescribed to correct the condition.

-• Neck stiffness due to a decrease in tissue elasticity: manual therapy, exercise therapy.
+• Neck stiffness due to decreased tissue elasticity: manual therapy, exercise therapy.

 After operation

-Immediately after surgical treatment of thyroid diseases, patients feel sore throat, muscle tension on the back of the neck, soreness in the area of the postoperative wound.
-In some cases, hoarseness of the voice appears as a result of intubation or damage to the recurrent nerve.
+Immediately after surgical treatment of thyroid diseases, patients feel a sore throat, muscle tension in the back of the neck, pain in the area postoperative wound.
+In some cases, hoarseness occurs as a result of intubation or damage to the recurrent nerve.

-After surgery on the thyroid gland, a scar remains in the manipulated area, which can change over the next two years: redden, swell, and increase in size.
-It is important to remember that these are temporary phenomena and subsequently the scar will shrink and lighten.
+After surgery on the thyroid gland, a scar remains in the area of manipulation, which can change over the next two years: turn red, swell, and increase in size.
+It is important to remember that these are temporary phenomena and subsequently the scar will become smaller and lighter.

-As a rule, after removal of the thyroid gland, patients are irritable, get tired quickly, are prone to sudden changes in mood, feel stiffness in movements in the cervical spine, they have sleep disturbances, palpitations, etc.
+As a rule, after removal of the thyroid gland, patients are irritable, quickly get tired, prone to sudden mood swings, and feel stiffness in their movements. cervical spine spine, they experience sleep disturbances, palpitations, etc.

-Loss of voice is an annoying problem that can happen to anyone.
-There are many reasons for this, from banal overloads on the vocal cords from screaming, singing or long oratory, to more serious pathologies that require surgical intervention.
-Therefore, the restoration of the voice can occur on its own with simple manipulations for several days, and require long-term treatment and training with a phoniatrist.
+Losing your voice is an annoying problem that can happen to anyone.
+There are many reasons for this, from banal overloads on the vocal cords from shouting, singing or prolonged oratory, to more serious pathologies requiring surgical intervention.
+Therefore, voice restoration can occur on its own with simple manipulations within a few days; long-term treatment and classes with a phoniatrist.

-Probably, everyone at least once in his life was faced with a hoarse voice.
-The reason for this, as a rule, was an inflammatory process in the throat or previous overworking of the vocal cords, for example, after attending a concert of your favorite band.
+Probably everyone has experienced hoarseness at least once in their life.
+The reason for this, as a rule, was inflammatory processes in the throat or previous overstrain of the vocal cords, for example, after attending a concert of a favorite band.

-One of the culprits for voice loss is laryngitis - an inflammation of the larynx mucosa, resulting in its swelling and dysfunction of the vocal cords.
-Laryngitis, on the other hand, can occur against the background of colds, viral and bacterial infections.
-Thus, tonsillitis, flu, SARS, acute respiratory infections or tonsillitis can lead to dysphonia.
+One of the culprits of voice loss is laryngitis - this is an inflammation of the mucous membrane of the larynx, resulting in its swelling and dysfunction of the vocal cords.
+Laryngitis can occur against the background colds, viral and bacterial infections.
+Thus, tonsillitis, flu, acute respiratory viral infections, acute respiratory infections or tonsillitis can lead to dysphonia.

-The next common cause of dysphonia is an increased load on the ligaments, a banal cry.
-Here, most often at risk are people whose professions are associated with the frequent use of the voice:
+The next common cause of dysphonia is increased load on the ligaments, a banal cry.
+Here, people whose professions involve frequent use of their voice are most often at risk:

 • lecturers;